Seamus Martin: Career

-As South Africa correspondent, he covered the rise of Nelson Mandela from prisoner to president, the dissolution of the apartheid regime and the arrival of democracy in South Africa.
-Later he became Editor of the electronic editions of The Irish Times, winning several awards, including the Swiss IP Top award as best international news site in 1998.
+As South Africa correspondent, he covered the rise of Nelson Mandela, the dissolution of the apartheid and the arrival of democracy in South Africa.
+Later he became editor of the electronic editions of The Irish Times.

-As an active Trades Unionist he has been a member of the London-based National Executive Council of the National Union of Journalists (NUJ), Cathaoirleach (Chairperson) of the Irish Council of the NUJ and "Father" of the Irish Times Chapel of the NUJ.
+As a trades unionist, he has been a member of the London-based National Executive Council of the National Union of Journalists (NUJ), Cathaoirleach (chairperson) of the Irish Council of the NUJ and "Father" of the Irish Times Chapel of the NUJ.

-His documentary series Death of an Empire on the fall of the Soviet Union and the rise of the New Russia won Gold at the 2012 "New York Festivals World's Best Radio Programs" Awards.
+His documentary series Death of an Empire on the fall of the Soviet Union and the rise of the New Russia won gold at the 2012 "New York Festivals World's Best Radio Programs" Awards.
+Other television documentaries include Martin's Moscow and Time on your hands in Latvia.

-His novel Duggan's Destiny received favourable reviews in Ireland and the United States, notably from Kirkus Reviews.
-His memoir Good Times and Bad published by Mercier Press in 2008 has been a bestseller in Ireland and his TV documentaries Martin's Moscow and Time on your hands in Latvia have been widely shown on RTÉ television.

-In retirement, he lives in Ireland and spends some months of the year in the Languedoc-Roussillon region of France where he maintains a small house and a smaller vineyard.
-He continues to work occasionally as a freelance from Russia and elsewhere for The Sunday Business Post and the Irish Examiner as well as for The Irish Times, he was interviewed on Russia Today supporting the EU-sponsored report on the Russia-Georgia war in 2008.
+He continues to work occasionally as a freelance from Russia and elsewhere for The Sunday Business Post and the Irish Examiner as well as for The Irish Times.

-In March 2018, he wrote an opinion piece for The Irish Times concerning the Poisoning of Sergei and Yulia Skripal, in which the headline suggested it was unlikely that Vladimir Putin was responsible for the attack but the article itself did not..
+He has written a novel, Duggan's Destiny (Poolbeg Press, 1997), and a memoir, Good Times and Bad: From the Coombe to the Kremlin, published by Mercier Press in 2008.

+Personal life

+In retirement, he lives in Ireland and spends some months of the year in the Languedoc-Roussillon region of France where he has a house and vineyard.